mit-racecar/install_tools/README.md

 # Connect your TX1 to your computer using USB
 # Put the TX1 into DFU mode

-# Flash the TX1
+# Flash the TX1, must use root privileges
-.tegraflash.py --bl ./t210ref/cboot.bin --applet nvtboot_recovery.bin --chip 0x21 --cmd "write APP car_22_backup.img"
+sudo ./tegraflash.py --bl ./t210ref/cboot.bin --applet nvtboot_recovery.bin --chip 0x21 --cmd "write APP car_22_backup.img"

 # Run postinstall script.
 This will prompt you for the current password (ubuntu)
 # It will also prompt you for a new password